HaxeFoundation/nekovm.org/www/pages/lua.md

 Lua and Neko both provide means of using user-defined data from within the language, although the implementations differ.
 In Lua, two data types are provided, one which holds a user-allocated pointer (`lightuserdata`), and the other is GC allocated (`userdata`).
 The user-allocated pointer carries no additional information, with no type security when it is dereferenced in C (although the value can never be modified from within Lua, so this is usually not a problem).
 The GC allocated pointer carries a `metatable` which defines operations on the data (such as addition), and can be used to identify what type it is.

-Neko's approach combines the two types in to one `abstract` value type which stores two values:
+Neko's approach combines the two types into one `abstract` value type which stores two values:

 - the `data` pointer that can be either User-allocated or GC-allocated.
 Its content is user-defined.
 - the `kind` is a marker for the internal type of the `data` pointer.